Hexham Bridge, New South Wales

-The Hexham Bridge is a pair of road bridges that carry the Pacific Highway across the Hunter River from Tarro to Tomago in the Hunter Region of New South Wales, Australia.
+The Hexham Bridge is a pair of road bridges that carry the Pacific Highway across the Hunter River from Tarro to Tomago in New South Wales, Australia.
 It comprises two separate structures; a steel truss bridge opened on the 17 December 1952 by Acting Minister of Transport George Weir and a concrete bridge opened in 1987.

 History

 Prior to the construction of the bridge, the Department of Main Roads operated a car ferry to carry the Pacific Highway across the Hunter River.
 In November 1945, a contract was awarded to build a steel truss bridge with a central lifting span.
 However, due to a shortage of materials following World War II, it was not completed until December 1952.

 A concrete high-level fixed bridge opened to the west of the original bridge in July 1987 to carry northbound traffic, with the original converted to carry southbound traffic only.
+Hexham Bridge will cease to be used by the Pacific Highway when a bypass opens in late-2026.